tinacms/tinacms-site/content/docs/teams/cli/advanced.md

 ---
 ## Private packages

-If you are using a private repository, you will need to add a valid NPMTOKEN to the site's secret.json file (with private npm access).
+If you are using a private repository, you will need to add a valid `NPM_TOKEN` to the site's secret.json file (with private npm access).

-You will also need to use `"image": "forestryio/node:10"` in your site' `.tina/config`, (or another image that handles an explicit NPM_TOKEN)
+You will also need to use `"image": "forestryio/node:10"` in your site's `.tina/config`, (or another build image that handles an explicit `NPM_TOKEN`